Sawan-k-yadav/Data-repo/README.md

 # Data Repo
-This repo contains data for different projects
+This repo contains datasets for different projects